Misleading or deceptive conduct: Fines

 There are no pecuniary penalties available for a breach of section 18.
-However, for a breach of many of the related provisions in the Australian Consumer Law, the Australian Competition and Consumer Commission (ACCC) can seek pecuniary penalties of up to $1.1 million from corporations and $220,000 from individuals.
+However, for a breach of many of the related provisions in the Australian Consumer Law, the Australian Competition and Consumer Commission (ACCC) can seek pecuniary penalties.
+Following amendments commencing on 28 March 2026, the maximum penalty for a body corporate is the greatest of $100 million, three times the value of the benefit obtained from the conduct, or, where that value cannot be determined, 30 per cent of the corporation's adjusted turnover during the breach period.
+The maximum penalty for an individual is $2.5 million.

 Damages

 A victim of misleading or deceptive conduct is only entitled to damages (i.e., monetary compensation) if they have suffered loss or damage as a result of the conduct.
 The measure of loss or damage here is generally the same as it is in contract law or tort law.
 Since 2004, if a victim contributed to the loss or damage that they suffered, then the court can reduce the amount of damages that they are awarded, in a similar fashion to the reduction of damages in a negligence claim if the plaintiff is guilty of contributory negligence.
 However, if the person engaging in the conduct intended to mislead or deceive, or was fraudulent in their conduct, then the courts cannot reduce the damages.

 There is a limitation period of six years on actions for damages.